hyperledger-labs/fabric-docs-cn/docs/source/whatis.md

 government, to finance, to supply-chain logistics, to healthcare and so much more.

-More importantly, Hyperledger Fabric is the most active of the (currently) ten Hyperledger projects.
+Hyperledger Fabric is the most active of the Hyperledger projects.
 The community building around the platform is growing steadily, and the innovation delivered with each successive release far out-paces any of the other enterprise blockchain platforms.